ccg-esb-lab/BAFFLE/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

-This project is licensed under the MIT License - see the LICENSE.txt file for details.
+This project is licensed under the MIT License - see the license.txt file for details.
 Hardware is lincesed under the CERN license.

 ## Aknowledgements